Boroughitis: Legislation

 In April, the Republican majority in Trenton let it be known they were working on a bill to solve Delford's problem by allowing boroughs to be formed from portions of two or more townships, and this became the Act of May 9, 1894.
 The act also granted such boroughs a seat on the county Board of Chosen Freeholders.
 According to Wright, "the consequences of casting special legislation under guise of a general law soon became patent".
 Since 1885, new boroughs had not gotten their own freeholder, with borough voters instead joining with those in the township they were formerly part of to elect one.
 Partisans saw the political possibilities of the 1894 law, and contested control of the Bergen County government through the formation of boroughs that would elect freeholders of their party.

 The energetic legislators finally reached school reform with Chapter CCCXXXV of the Public Laws of 1894.
 That act, passed on May 25, provided that "the several school districts in each township shall be consolidated into one school district".
 The legislature's intent was to equalize funding between wealthier districts and poorer ones.
 This had the effect of eliminating more than 1,000 school districts statewide.
 Had the legislature done no more, according to former New Jersey General Assembly Speaker Alan Karcher, "New Jersey might have had fewer than 500 municipalities today".
 However, the legislature further enacted in the bill, "that each city, borough, and incorporated town, shall be a school district, separate and distinct from the township school district".
 Thus, if a community seceded from its township to form a borough, it would keep control of its school.
 The new township school districts would be responsible for the debts of their predecessors, meaning that some communities faced the prospect of paying off, in part, the debts of others, and seeing some of their tax dollars going to fund others' schools.
 Under the law, by becoming an incorporated borough, they could avoid these things.

 The school legislation greatly fueled the borough craze in Bergen County.
 Wealthy communities that had had their own school districts now faced the prospect of sharing their school tax revenues with poorer areas, or of being divided up piecemeal in borough referendums.
 Allendale broke away, principally from Franklin Township, because of such fears.
 At 650 people, Allendale was one of the more populous boroughs formed in 1894.
-In commuter communities as Park Ridge, the new residents often led the borough drives against the opposition of the old inhabitants who feared the improvements would not benefit them and that the new borough would quickly incur debt through issuance of municipal bonds.
+In commuter communities such as Park Ridge, the new residents often led the borough drives against the opposition of the old inhabitants who feared the improvements would not benefit them and that the new borough would quickly incur debt through issuance of municipal bonds.